-- (1) Management of individual subsidiaries and business divisions are continuously assessing for risks within their business environment and formulate mitigating strategies and/or corrective actions to minimise risks. - (m) An Anti-Bribery and Corruption ("ABC") Policy was implemented and made effective on 28 May 2020.
-This policy is implemented based on the "Guideline on Adequate Procedures" [Governance, Integrity and Anti-Corruption Centre (GIACC) Guideline].
-The Guidelines, which were issued pursuant to Section 17A(5) of the Malaysian Anti-Corruption Commission Act 2009 ("MACC Act"), set out adequate procedures a commercial organisational needs to put in place as a defense to a corporate liability charge under the MACC Act.
+- Management of individual subsidiaries and business divisions are continuously assessing for risks within their business environment and formulate mitigating strategies and/or corrective actions to minimise risks.
+An Anti-Bribery and Corruption (ABC) Policy was implemented and made effective on 28 May 2020.
+This policy is - (m) An Anti-Bribery and Corruption (ABC) Policy was implemented and made effective on 28 May 2020.
+This policy is implemented based on the "Guideline on Adequate Procedures" (Governance, Integrity and Anti-Corruption Centre (GIACC) Guideline).
+The Guidelines, which were issued pursuant to Section 17A(5) of the Malaysian Anti-Corruption Commission Act ("MACC Act"), set out adequate procedures a commercial organization needs to put in place as a defense to a corporate liability charge under the MACC Act.